Postgraduate Course

 Where could English Literature take you?

-This postgraduate degree could lead you to a career directly related to Contemporary Literature, or it could take you in a completely different direction, using the many transferrable skills you will develop.
+This postgraduate degree could lead you to a career directly related to English Literature, or it could take you in a completely different direction, using the many transferrable skills you will develop.

 This will give you an advantage for a career in many employment areas, including: